 Working without the precise business requirements for SaaS user management may lead to decisions that will be far from optimal for your product’s ability to meet your customers’ needs.
 And since this is a critical topic with prominent security, privacy, and compliance aspects, this might cause some serious business trouble down the road, with an unhealthy dose of financial and regulatory implications.

 SaaS User Account Management: Explained

 Since we don’t know what our users want, we will most likely go for the all-or-nothing approach and provide two roles: Admin and Read-only, when the former can do everything possible in the scope of their tenant/account and the latter can only see everything but not perform any state-changing actions.
 The meaning of this – multiple technical and operational limitations in the long run.

 When the need for more granularity will arise, you will probably add some more specific roles according to the requests of your initial customers.
 These might include roles like Reporter, Commenter, Editor, etc. These roles will allow some additional permissions on top of the Read-only role, or exclude some highly-privileged permissions from the Admin role.

 As you start to gain more advanced customers (with complex requirements), you’ll quickly discover that each one tends to manage their organizational scopes differently, based on varying segregation methods.
 Enterprise-scale operations can go in many different directions on many levels.
 For example, here are some variations in user management in SaaS applications.

 Structure-based segregation — These organizations will operate their roles in your SaaS application according to their organizational structure.
-Let’s imagine an organization with the structure shown in the diagram below:

 This specific company would want to provide each Product sub-organization with scopes of accessing different entities within their SaaS account, while even performing different sets of actions on these entities.
 For example, the Reporting feature may not be relevant to Product 1 sub-organization members, while the Editor feature may not be relevant to Product 3.